BKDaugherty/tactics-exploration/devlog.md

 - [x] Platforms
   - [x] Get the demo running on the Steam Deck
   - [x] Get the demo running on the Web!

+- [x] Finish "Gameifying" the Demo
+  - [x] Victory or Defeat Calculations
+  - [x] Advance out of BattleState
+    - [x] Maybe with a "Play Again?" button?

+- [x] Handle Z Index Correctly
+  - [x] Do some maths to specify what the Z index of everything should be
+  - [x] Spawn objects from map direclty probably instead of reading from tiled